-- 171 Three quarters (75 %) of students in 2020 responded that their family knew, what to do and where - to go during an earthquake, an increase of 55 % from 2018.
-Only 37 % of students in 2020 believed - 173 that their home could resist a large earthquake.
-For comparison, 65 % students were scared and 22 - 174 % panicked during the Gorkha earthquake in 2015 (10 % had calm reactions, 3 % did not care) - according to answers in 2018.

-176 In 2018, 62 % respondents didn't know that they should not call others after an earthquake to leave

-- the phone lines available for rescue operation, but in 2020 nearly 80 % students knew this usefulpractical point (Fig. 8). - 179 After the implementation of our program, 65 % of the students believed that they could survive if - 180 a large earthquake occurred at night, whereas 43 % felt they could survive in 2018.
-This - 181 information reflects more confidence of students as they become familiar with earthquake topics - 182 and have heard more information about them.

-In 2020, 93 % of children knew that during an earthquake, the majority of injuries and deaths are caused by people being hit by objects, through the collapse of constructions; the proportion of people not knowing this dropped by 2/3 after the educational program was implemented.
-More than 2/3 of the students in 2020 were aware about the additional hazards, such as fires, landslides and floods that can be triggered by an earthquake.
-There is a 7% decrease for this answer since the

-- 188 2018 survey, but as students who claimed partial knowledge increased by 7 % as well, a net change - 189 in knowledge is not really perceptible on this point.
+- Three quarters (75 %) of students in 2020 responded that their family kr s what to do and where - to go during an earthquake, an increase of 55 % from 2018.
+Only 37 % of students in 2020 believed - that their home could resist a large earthquake.
+For comparison, 65 % students were scared and 22 - 163 % panicked during the Gorkha earthquake in 2015 (10 % had calm reactions, 3 % did not care) - according to answers in 2018. - In 2018, 62 % respondents didn't know that they should not call others after an earthquake to leave - the phone lines available for rescue operation, but in 2020 nearly 80 % students knew this useful - practical point (Fig. 8). - After the implementation of our program, 65 % of the students believed that they survive if a - large earthquake occurred at night, whereas 43 % felt they could survive in 2018.
+This information - reflects more confidence of students as they become familiar with earthquake topics and ard - more information about them. - In 2020, 93 % of children knew that during an earthquake, the majority of injuries and deaths are - caused by people being hit by objects, through the collapse of constructions; the proportion of - people not knowing this dropped by 2/3 after the educational program was implemented.
+More - than 2/3 of the students in 2020 were aware about the additional hazards, such as fires, landslides - and floods that can be triggered by an earthquake.
+There is a 7% decrease for this answer since the - 2018 survey, but as students who claimed partial knowledge increased by 7 % as well, a net change - in knowledge is not really perceptible on this point. - 179 The proportion of students who regularly discuss earthquake related topics within their families - has increased by 18 % (absolute increase; see Table 1).
+This shows that the education program at schools has led to widespread social learning within communities.
+This is reinforced by the finding that nearly all students (98 %) are interested to rn more about earthquakes in detail, which will aid communities towards better earthquake preparedness in the long run.

-Deleted: ows

-Deleted: s

-Deleted: an

-- 193 The proportion of students who regularly discuss earthquake related topics within their families - 194 has increased by 18 % (absolute increase; see Table 1).
-This shows that the education program at - 195 schools has led to widespread social learning within communities.
-This is reinforced by the finding - 196 that nearly all students (98 %) are interested in learning more about earthquakes in detail, which - 197 will aid communities towards better earthquake preparedness in the long run. - 198

-199 Earthquake preparedness and adaptation
+Earthquake preparedness and adaptation